floragunncom/search-guard-docs/_docs/kibana_installation.md

 elasticsearch.ssl.verificationMode: none
 ```

-You can also provide the root CA in PEM format by setting:
+Or you can provide the root CA in PEM format by setting:

 ```yaml
 elasticsearch.ssl.ca: "/path/to/your/root-ca.pem"